-Barstool Sportsbook App to Launch in September 2020
+Barstool Sportsbook App to Launch in PA September 15th

 In case you have not heard by now, Barstool Sports partnered with Penn National Gaming in a historic partnership that brings two massive brands together.
 The details are quite extensive, but the summary includes Penn National Gaming having 36% of the company in exchange for $163M, and it makes Barstool the exclusive partner of Penn National Gaming for up to 40 years.
 The casino company gets access to Barstool’s ever-growing brand as well.